ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/prerequisites.md

 ## Creating the server configuration YAML file

-You can find examples of the virtual server template file and virtual server configuration files in the *$HOME//hpvs/config/securebuild/* directory.
+You can find examples of the virtual server template file and virtual server configuration files in the *$HOME/hpvs/config/* directory.
 The  virtual server configuration files contain the configuration details of the virtual server, and this configuration file refers to the corresponding sections of the `virtualserver.template.yml` file when you run the `hpvs deploy` command.
-You can find the `virtualserver.template.yml` file in the *$HOME/hpvs/config/templates/* directory.

-The following is an example of the `virtualserver.template.yml` file in the *$HOME/hpvs/config/templates/* directory.
+The following is an example of the `virtualserver.template.yml` file that is present in the *$HOME/hpvs/config/templates/* directory.

 ??? example "Example of a virtualserver-template file"